Regional Transit Accessible Services

 What is a service animal?

-- Please be aware that a SacRT representative may ask (1) if the animal is a service animal required because of disability and (2) what task the animal has been trained to perform.
+- A SacRT representative may ask (1) if the animal is a service animal required because of disability and (2) what task the animal has been trained to perform.
 However, a service animal requires no special tag, identification, certification, papers, harness, vest, cape, or pass.

 What are examples of specific work or tasks that service animals are trained to perform?